nutszebra/ddp/README.md

 [1] studied neural code of googlenet and oxfordnet.
 In short, [1] utilized outputs from a convolutional layer and applyed intra-VLAD [2].

 # How to use

+    ipython
-python download_model.py googlenet
+    run download_model.py googlenet
-python ddp.py directory1 directory2 directory3
+    run ddp.py directory1 directory2 directory3

-you can take any numer of directories that contain pictures.
+You can give some directories that contain pictures.
+Neural code of each pictures is stored into feature. feature is dictionary type, thus you can check neural code like this:

+    feature["directory1/a.jpg"]

+There is a method to search near pictures.
+I search for near pictures of directory1/a.jpg:

+    searchNearPic("directory1/a.jpg", 0.5, feature)

+Second argument is threshold of cosine distance.

 # References
 [1] Exploiting Local Features from Deep Networks for Image Retrieval